 A counsellor can have all the therapeutic qualifications possible, but still not be the 'right' person to work with!
 So it's worth researching to find someone who you think and feel could be 'right'; it's important to be comfortable as a client when undertaking the unpacking and sorting out of sensitive, delicate or challenging issues that are impacting on your life.

-I have been working in this field - counselling, psychotherapy, coaching and mentoring - for 22 years, both with individuals and with groups, in the community and in organisations.
-I also work voluntarily for an Oxfordshire-based charity: 'Cleanslate'.
+I have been working in this field - counselling, psychotherapy, coaching and mentoring - for 30 years, both with individuals and with groups, in the community and in organisations.

 I work integratively, applying my skills, knowledge and experience in ways to suit each client, helping facilitate changes in the present, understand and come to terms with the past and recognise how it influences both the present and the future.
 This fosters awareness of the link between head and heart, mind and body, and how one informs and affects the other.
 In the process I offer support, a different perspective, challenge, clarity - and humour - where appropriate on the therapeutic journey.